 My research focuses on accelerating deployments of CO2-utilization technologies that will innovate existing infrastructure and manufacturing processes, thereby finding sustainable decarbonization solutions to help address the climate crisis.
-In addition, we are developing and applying optical measurement techniques for studies of mass and energy transfer as well as diseases of the human eye.
+My research also includes the development of optical devices for use in telemedical diagnosis of diseases of the human eye.

 My teaching focuses on experiential undergraduate education through a lab course, the International Engineering Summer School at TU Berlin, and Techlab Climate Change.

 My service work ranges from administrative roles at UM, editorial roles, a translational research program, to committees for international professional societies.

 The Global CO2 Initiative at University of Michigan and its network leverages existing relationships into a sound foundation for interdisciplinary research at the University and other research and industrial entities.

 The Global CO2 Initiative will focus on technologies, processes and policies to increase the rate at which carbon is removed from the global carbon cycle by the equivalent to 10% of current CO2 emissions by 2030 through the identification and support of scalable technologies.